Index Investing 101

 How do popular indexes become popular in the first place?

-In a free market system, competitive forces have the freedom to introduce new and different structures to see what works and what doesn’t.
+In a free market system, competitive forces can introduce new and different structures to see what works and what doesn’t.
 It’s like how the markets “decided” that the iPhone would eventually win over the Blackberry – the people made their choice.
 That’s basically how one index gets accepted over another.
 Sometimes, the best index wins out, sometimes not.

 Measurements Will Vary

 Indexes can be structured very differently from one another.
-That’s why the Dow and the S&P 500, which are both used to gauge the very same U.S. stock market, act so differently.
+That’s why the Dow and the S&P 500, which are both used to gauge the very same U.S. stock market, don't act the same.
 They’re built differently.

 The Dow determines its average by adding the price-weighted prices of the thirty securities it’s tracking and then dividing the total by a propriety “Dow divisor.”
 This is a throwback to when “computer” was a job title, not a thing.